tomboszko/PIXELBOTS/README.md

 ## Personal project

-Creation (mint) of a NFT series to learn about smart contracts and blockchain interaction using a Javascript framework
+Creation (mint) of a NFT series to learn about smart contracts and blockchain interactions

--> web3.js

 ## I will update the readme as I implement features